2025 Central Conference on Work Related to Neighboring Countries

-The 2025 Central Conference on Work Related to Neighboring Countries (中央周边工作会议) was a prominent Chinese meeting that occurred on April 8-9, 2025, in Beijing.
+The 2025 Central Conference on Work Related to Neighboring Countries (中央周边工作会议) was a Chinese political meeting that occurred on April 8-9, 2025, in Beijing.
 All seven members of the Politburo Standing Committee of the Chinese Communist Party—Xi Jinping, Li Qiang, Zhao Leji, Wang Huning, Cai Qi, Ding Xuexiang, and Li Xi—along with Vice President Han Zheng, participated in the meeting.
 The meeting was headed by Xi Jinping, the General Secretary of the Chinese Communist Party.

-A statement issued post-meeting emphasized the surrounding nations as a crucial basis for China's development and prosperity, a vital front for sustaining national security, and a priority sector in China's comprehensive diplomatic strategy.
+A statement issued post-meeting emphasized the importance of China's neighboring countries to its development.

 Background

 In March 2025, the China–United States trade war reignited due to President of the United States Donald Trump's aggressive pressure strategies, prompting the US to implement escalating tariffs while China was compelled to retaliate.
 On March 28, 2025, CCP General Secretary Xi Jinping convened a summit with international business executives at the Great Hall of the People in Beijing, China.
-Xi Jinping convened with executives from numerous foreign corporations, including Saudi Aramco, BMW, Toyota Motor, and FedEx, at the Great Hall of the People in Beijing.
+Xi Jinping convened with executives from numerous foreign corporations, including Saudi Aramco, BMW, Toyota and FedEx, at the Great Hall of the People in Beijing.
 China worked on resolving challenges in attracting foreign investment due to the decline in trade relations with the United States.
 He underscored that China ranks as the world's second-largest consumer market, possesses the largest middle-income demographic globally, is dedicated to high-quality development, boasts robust industrial support capabilities, has established a comprehensive regulatory framework for foreign investment, and maintains enduring political and social stability.